What Does Every Woman Really Want? Pockets!April 4, 2020

 Why we need them

 To be honest, that’s why I have gone right back to the 1940s and 50s in style.
-A time when trousers were roomy yet still flattering, had high waists so you don’t show your bum crack when you bend over, and those pockets were capacious.
+A time when trousers were roomy yet still flattering, had high waists so you don’t show your bum crack when you bend over, and those big pockets were capacious.
 Perhaps you could also try a 90s look with combat trousers if you want even more pockets.
 There was no lack of pockets in the 90s either, although the decade also featured fake pockets, pockets sewn shut, and pockets for decoration too.

 I was recently in a second world war film where I was dressed in an authentic 1940s Women’s Auxilary Air Force (WAAF) uniform.
 I suppose the equivalent of combat trousers, it was a combat tunic that had four roomy pockets, while there were more on the matching greatcoat.
 It was also, incidentally, a lovely shade of blue grey and I remember how pleased the model Maxime de la Falaise was when she signed up to the Women’s Auxilary Air Force with its blue uniform.
 Airforce blue is definitely all its cracked up to be.